SOC 53-7051

 When unemployment runs near 2%, the candidates worth hiring are already employed.
 Posting on a job board and waiting won't reach them.
 A local agency with a pre-vetted pipeline reaches them in days, not months.

 In a tight market, your best 30 candidates aren’t browsing job boards.
 They’re answering recruiter calls.
-VEA places in 48 hours because we’ve already screened them.
+VEA places fast because we’ve already screened them.

 The wage benchmarks above are floors, not ceilings.
 Postings below median fill 3× slower in our experience.
 VEA flags below-market roles during intake.